Learning during the Covid-19 pandemic

 In the event of school closure we will enact our well-thought-out contingency plan to ensure that learning can continue and that we are able to safeguard our children and families.
 Click here to see the details of our contingency plan.
 Our Recovery Curriculum is set out in the document linked here.
 For our re-opening risk management information see the policies page of this website.

-Plans are updated by Monday morning each week.
 If a class is self-isolating, the class teacher will adapt school plans for home learning and set learning tasks to be submitted.
-Teachers will also arrange a group Google Meet to enable your child to meet with their peers and have time to check in on their well-being.
+Teachers will also arrange a group Google Meeting to enable your child to meet with their peers and have time to check in on their well-being.